Esri/resource-proxy/README.md

 * Both resource and referer based rate limiting

 Ensure that you follow the [Terms & Conditions](https://developers.arcgis.com/terms/) of the Esri systems and software that you are working with.
 In general, it is not permitted to embed credentials in a resource proxy for the purpose of bypassing Named User authentication (i.e. the principle that each end-user must have their own unique login).
 This is true both when using a resource proxy with ArcGIS Online as well as for ArcGIS Server sites federated as part of an ArcGIS Enterprise deployment.

-## Alternatives

-There are several good alternative solutions to use instead of your own resource-proxy:

-* [Enable CORS on your server](http://enable-cors.org/server.html) - in order to access cross domain resources.
-* Access secure services [using ArcGIS Online](https://doc.arcgis.com/en/arcgis-online/reference/arcgis-server-services.htm#ESRI_SECTION1_FEB0DF92DA064B6A970DFB59A18AA4C2) to store your username/password credentials.
-See also the [Working with Proxy Services](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/working-with-proxies/) topic.

 ## Instructions